AlexFirst404/MicStrenght/README.md

 # MicStrenght

-Main .exe file into MicStrenght/Dist/
+Main .exe file into MicStrenght/Dist/ or Releases